-- Normally, VirtualBox uses its own container format for guest hard disks Virtual Disk Image (VDI) files.
-In particular, this format will be used when you create a new virtual machine with a new disk. - VirtualBox also fully supports the popular and open VMDK container format that is used by many other virtualization products, in particular, by VMware.4 - VirtualBox also fully supports the VHD format used by Microsoft. - Image files of Parallels version 2 (HDD format) are also supported.5 For lack of documentation of the format, newer formats (3 and 4) are not supported.
+- VirtualBox also fully supports the popular and open VMDK container format that is used by many other virtualization products, in particular, by VMware.4 - VirtualBox also fully supports the VHD format used by Microsoft. - Image files of Parallels version 2 (HDD format) are also supported.
+For lack of documentation of the format, newer formats (3 and 4) are not supported.
 You can however convert such image files to version 2 format using tools provided by Parallels.

-Irrespective of the disk capacity and format, as briefly mentioned in chapter 1.7, Creating your first virtual machine, page 17, there are two options of how to create a disk image: fixed-size or dynamically allocated.
+Irrespective of the disk capacity and format, as briefly mentioned in chapter 1.7, Creating your first virtual machine, page 18, there are two options of how to create a disk image: fixed-size or dynamically allocated.